devancakra/devancakra/README.md

 # Hi I'm Devan <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 📖 Currently Computer Science student at [University of Pembangunan Nasional "Veteran" East Java](https://www.upnjatim.ac.id/en/). <br>
-<p align="justify">I feel comfortable in the fields of UI / UX Design, Robotics, Software Engineering & Scientific work.
-Beside that I also like to do programming in windows OS.
+<p align="justify">My focus is on desktop-based programming, but I can develop my skills in certain fields.
 I come from Sragen, Central Java, Indonesia.
-I enjoy doing research even if I am not an expert.</p>
+Even though I am not yet an expert in any particular field, my passion for research is still there, and trying my best, so that my work can be useful for others.
+That's all from me more or less, apologize and thank you.</p>
 </p>

 [![](http://img.shields.io/badge/-Instagram-lightgrey?logo=instagram&style=flat&logoColor=white&color=E4405F)](https://www.instagram.com/mr.deev_/)